peytoncordero/DRI25/command-line.md

 Cataloging structure that organizes the folders within the file system hierarchy.

 - File
-A unit to store data as bytes on a computer or storage device
+A unit to store data as bytes on a storage device, such as a hard drive, which can be accessed by a computer.

 - File system (or filesystem)
 Hierarchical method to organize the information in the computers composed of files and folders.